- MGH Cancer Center Translational Imaging Core

 Multispectral fluorescence slide scanner capable of 10x and 20x resolution images.

 Please cite MGH Cancer Center Translational Imaging Core in the Acknowledgements section.
+For more involved projects, co-authorship is requested.

-For consultation, please contact Linda Nieman at firstname.lastname@example.org and
+For consultation, please contact Linda Nieman at firstname.lastname@example.org.

 For training requests, please contact Katherine Xu at email@example.com.